lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       ‘What is the price’ is an obvious question.
 You know very little about termites and probably have never engaged a pest control company specialising in treating termites.

-      On the Gold Coast, the average termite inspection cost for an average-sized house is between **$280 and $330.**
+      On the Gold Coast, for an average-sized house a termite inspection costs between **$280 and $330.**

       But you must compare apples with apples when selecting a company for your termite inspection.
 Sadly, our industry significantly differs in quality, knowledge, and approach.

-      ##### This should include the following:

-      •	Using devices - Thermal camera, Moisture meter and Termatrac motion detection

-      •	Inspect the fenceline, garden, house perimeter, subfloor, internal exposed timbers and roof void

-      •	Digital report completed on the day, plus a treatment proposal

-      •	It should take up to two hours

-      For more information: Read More
+      For more information: **Read More**
     imageUrl: img/termite-inspection-cost-on-the-gold-coast.png
   - text: >-
+      ## Buying a Home?
+Watch Out for Those Termites!

-      Purchasing a home is a significant investment, and the last thing you want is to end up with a lemon or a termite-infested property.
-That's why it's crucial to schedule the right kind of inspection with a qualified and experienced inspector who can conduct a **Timber Pest Inspection** according to the Australian Standard 4349.3.2010.
+      When you're splashing out on a new home, the last thing you want is a dud or a termite party house.
+That's why getting an Expert to do a **Timber Pest Inspection** is key.
+These aren't your average quick checks; they follow the Aussie Standard 4349.3.2010 and look at:

-      Unlike a regular visual termite inspection, a Timber Pest Inspection covers:

       * Termite infestation

       * Fungal decay (wet rot)

       * Borer infestation.

-      This thorough inspection will give you a comprehensive understanding of the condition of the property's timber and identify any pest-related issues that may affect the structural integrity of the building.
+      This isn't just a peek-around.
+It's a deep dive into the timber's health in your potential home, pointing out any creepy crawlies or issues that could mess with the building's strength.

       #### For more information about: